dylan-martin/alembic/understand2make.md

 ### Testing Results

 We changed our paper prototype at several stages throughout the testing process.
 To see changes made following a heurisitic analysis and design critique of our initial paper prototype, see the "Updates from Heuristic Analysis and Peer Review" section of our [Usability Testing Check-In](/ut_checkin.md).
 To see updates made after our first three usability tests, see the "Results from Usability Tests" section of our [Usability Testing Check-In](/ut_checkin.md).
 Finally, to see the results of our final usability test, see the "Critical Issues" and "Important Revisions" sections of our [Usability Testing Review](/ut_review.md).

+### Final Paper Prototype

+See our final paper prototype in the "Current Paper Prototype" section of our [Usability Testing Review](/ut_review.md).
+This final iteration on our prototype was the product of the iterative design process documented above and the implementation of our testing results in the form of a paper prototype.

+### Digital Mockup

+See our digital mockup [here](/digital_mockup.md).
+Our mockup was largely a translation of our paper prototype into the Balsamiq mockup platform.
+We incorporated some aesthetic changes to our paper prototype to better model a fully implemented platform in our mockup, and have modified the mockup to match feedback recieved in class.

+### Discussion